1hartl/1hartl.github.io/content/authors/admin/_index.md

     percent: 25

 # Awards.
-#   Add/remove as many awards below as you like.
 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards: